-This site is growing from DAR research from my aunt Bobbie Hollingsworth nee Clark (TX), as well as genealogy records from my grandparents Owen McCabe and Julia Kappus (MI, IL) and various cousins like Edward McCabe, Patty Riley, Kitty Riley Anderson and Bill Kaufman.
+This site is growing from DAR research from my aunt Bobbie Hollingsworth nee Clark (TX), as well as genealogy records from my grandparents Owen McCabe and Julia Kappus (MI, IL, FL) and various cousins.

-The paternal McCabe DNA Haplogroup is R1b1b2a1a2f*, which originates in northern Ireland/Scotland.
-Our McCabe line immigrated circa 1850 from Scotland/Ireland to PA.
+The paternal McCabe DNA Haplogroup is R1b1b2a1a2f* originates in northern Ireland and Scotland.
+Our McCabe line immigrated circa 1850 from Ireland to Philadelphia, PA.
 Ancestors then passed through Ohio and settled in Charlevoix, MI before moving to the Chicago, IL area c.
 1920s.
 The Kappus/Bechel family line immigrated c.1825 from Germany (French occupied-Alsace area) and settled in Crawford Co., OH before moving to MI (1879), then Chicago (1881).
 Many McCabe relatives remain in the Chicago area.
 I just found the wedding announcement for my grandparents in the Elmhurst Press, front page news in June 1929!